tofarr/usery/README.md

 - `REDIS_PORT`: Redis port
 - `REDIS_PASSWORD`: Redis password (optional)
 - `SECRET_KEY`: Secret key for general application use
 - `JWT_SECRET_KEY`: Secret key for JWT token generation (HS256).
+If not provided, the system will:
+  1. Look for an existing key in the `.jwt_secret` file
-If not provided, a random key will be generated on application startup.
+  2. If no file exists, generate a random key and save it to `.jwt_secret`

+  This ensures that tokens remain valid across application restarts.
 - `ACCESS_TOKEN_EXPIRE_MINUTES`: Token expiration time in minutes
 - `SUPERUSER_ONLY_CREATE_USERS`: If set to `True`, only superusers can create new users.
 If `False` (default), anyone can register.
 Note: The first user created in the system will always be a superuser, regardless of this setting.
 - `USER_VISIBILITY`: Controls who can view user information: